yining1023/Jumpstarting-the-Arduino-101/README.md

 # Jumpstarting-the-Arduino-101
-This reppsitory holds all the code for projects from Jumpstarting the Arduino 101 book
+This repository holds all the code for projects from Jumpstarting the Arduino 101 book

 ## Chapter 2 Blinking an LED